khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 Free-Flow Immersion:

-+ １）Watch a whole anime episode/YouTube video with Japanese subtitles with minimal to no pauses (this is known as free-flow immersion)
++ １）Watch a whole anime episode/YouTube video with Japanese subtitles with minimal to no pauses.

 Active Immersion:

-+ ２）In particularly interesting episodes/videos, strip the audio via torrent or converters, trim out the unnecessary parts using audio software (e.g. Audacity), and transfer the refined audio file to a phone
++ ２）In particularly interesting episodes/videos, strip the audio via torrent or converters, trim out the unnecessary parts using audio software (e.g. Audacity), and transfer the refined audio file to a phone.
-+ ３）Generate the transcript from the subtitles using Language Reactor
++ ３）Generate the transcript from the subtitles using Language Reactor.
-+ ４）Study each line and sentence intensively by looking up the definition of each new word and try to make sense of the sentence from its context
++ ４）Study each line and sentence intensively by looking up the definition of each new word and try to make sense of the sentence from its context.
-+ ５）Add one flashcard to the Anki Japanese deck for every new unknown word that I find useful to learn
++ ５）Add one flashcard to the Anki Japanese deck for every new unknown word that I find useful to learn.

 Passive Immersion:

-+ ６）Listen and re-listen to the audio as many times as possible
++ ６）Listen and re-listen to the audio as many times as possible.
-+ ７）Read and re-read the transcript as many times as possible
++ ７）Read and re-read the transcript as many times as possible.
-+ ８）Simultaneously do 6 and 7 occasionally
++ ８）Simultaneously do 6 and 7 occasionally.

 This method is definitely not going to be effective for everyone in the same way AJATT did not work for me.
 But this process works for me because 1) I enjoy the whole laborious process and 2) I have a _very low_ tolerance for ambiguity (i.e., I prefer to fully understand all the vocab and grammar in a transcript).